 I went to my first workshop as a total ‘newbie’ and my performance was really bad, almost embarrassing.
 I thought that the solid technique with kettlebells that I had worked so hard for through the years would make the transition easier.

-What I learned is that the hip power with each method is so critical to performance.
+What I learned is that the hip power with each method is vastly different for optimal performance.